patrickpr/trapdirector/docs/01-install.md

 Set up mibs :
 ------------------------

-The system mibs should be in `/usr/share/net-snmp/mibs` directory : change the path in configuration if needed.
+The system mibs should be set by net-snmp package.
+Check the defaults mibs are set by testing `snmptranslate 1.3.6.1.2.1.1.1` -> `SNMPv2-MIB::sysDescr`

 Mib you can upload will be in (default) `/usr/share/icingaweb2/module/trapdirector/mibs` : you must check the directory is writable by the user of the web server.
 For example (as root) :